ConservationInternational/trends.earth/docs/source/about/development.rst

 to reload the Trends.Earth plugin in order to see the effects of the changes you have made.

-Note that by default ``plugin-install`` will overwrite any existing plugin files on your machine, but leave in place any data (adminstrative boundaries, etc.) that the plugin might have downloaded.
+By default ``plugin-install`` will overwrite any existing plugin files on your machine, but leave in place any data (administrative boundaries, etc.) that the plugin might have downloaded.
 To start from scratch, add the ``-c`` (clean) flag to the above command.
-You may need to close QGIS in order to succesfully perform a clean install of the plugin using the ``-c`` flag.
+You may need to close QGIS in order to successfully perform a clean install of the plugin using the ``-c`` flag.

 .. note::
    By default plugin-install assumes you want to install the plugin to be used